jakgel/clusterbuster/README.md

 A python 2.7 environment to jointly analyse the data products from cosmological simulations and radio sky surveys.
 It provides the functionalities to go from data-cubes (simulations) or .fits maps (surveys) to object catalogues.

 This python implementation provides a joint analysis framwork for radio relic surveys and simulations.
-You have to supply the map files our simulations cubes by yourself.
+You have to supply the map files or simulations cubes by yourself.
 Because of the widely varying output of different simulations you also have write your own wrapper to parse simulaion output into this tool.
+ClusterBuster provides some functionalities for this purpose.
-Once you have done this you get an survey catalogue (.pickle) that you can use for further analysis.
+Once you have done this you are able to create a survey catalogue (.pickle) that you can use for further analysis.
 Approximate Bayesian computation for your own specified model is implemented in an submodel.
-``astroABC`` requires ``NumPy``, and ``astropy``. ``astroABC``,``abcpmc``, and ``multiprocessing`` are optional.
+``astroABC`` requires ``NumPy``, and ``astropy``. ``astroABC``,``abcpmc``, and ``multiprocessing`` are optional and usefull if you want to analyse simulations.

 In the subdirectories several functionalities are added.